 PREVENTING TYPE 2 DIABETES – DO YOU HAVE PRE-DIABETES?

-The Siruno Stroke Prevention Program will offer classes for individuals who have been determined to be at risk for Type 2 Diabetes often called Pre-Diabetes.
-Classes will help participants work towards losing 7% of body weight as well as helping to motivate individuals to do aerobic exercise most days of the week building up to 150 minutes per week.
-There will be 16 weekly classes (4 months) with 8 monthly follow up sessions.
-Cost per class will be $10.00 per class for each participant to help defray costs for the instructor, called a ‘life-coach’ and materials.
-Classes will follow the National Diabetes Prevention Program’s evidence-based curriculum.
+The Siruno Stroke Prevention Program offers classes for individuals who have been determined to be at risk for Type 2 Diabetes often called Pre-Diabetes.
+Classes help participants work towards losing 7% of body weight as well as helping to motivate individuals to do aerobic exercise most days of the week building up to 150 minutes per week.
+There are 16 weekly classes (4 months) with 8 monthly follow up sessions.
+Cost per class is $5.00 for each participant to help defray costs for the instructor, called a ‘life-coach’ and materials.
+Classes follow the National Diabetes Prevention Program’s evidence-based curriculum.
 Type 2 Diabetes can shorten your life span and lead to heart disease, stroke, vision loss and other health complications.
 The average annual cost for the treatment of Type 2 Diabetes including prescription drugs, doctor’s visits, and lab work can be as much as $15,000.
 Type 2 diabetes can be prevented through lifestyle modification.
 Your insurance company may pay for the cost of classes.
-Learn more at (link to Diabetes Prevention Program website)

-The Siruno Stroke Prevention Program and the Maine SNAP-ED Program are partnering to provide healthy cooking classes.
+The Siruno Stroke Prevention Program works with a variety of health and nutrition programs including the University of Maine Cooperative Extension Service and the Maine SNAP-ED Program.
+Programs are scheduled on a routine basis, please call Cary Community Relations 207-498-1112 for more information.
 Participants will work with a nutrition educator/chef to prepare meals that are healthy, tasty and low in cost.
-Highlights of the program include
+Some of the highlights may include

 - Hands-on learning and group discussion